Ametrine-cc/Refresh/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Ametrine Foundation <business@ametrine.cc>

 ## 🙏 Acknowledgments